 Our system consists of a workstation controller and a single-use, disposable sleeve that fits over most standard and slim colonoscopes.
-Together with the colonoscope, the Pure-Vu System performs rapid, effective and efficient intra-procedural cleaning without compromising procedural workflow and techniques.
-The over-sleeve has an umbilical section that connects the disposable over-sleeve to the workstation.
+Together with the colonoscope, the Pure-Vu System performs rapid, effective, and efficient intra-procedural cleaning without compromising procedural workflow and techniques.
+The over-sleeve has an umbilical section that connects the disposable to the workstation.
 The workstation, through a series of peristaltic pumps activated by foot pedals, delivers an irrigation medium of air and water that creates a pulsed vortex inside the colon to break up fecal matter while simultaneously evacuating the colon content into waste receptacles already used in a standard colonoscopy procedure.
-The proprietary evacuation system in the device has sensors built in that can detect the formation of a blockage and automatically clear it allowing the physician to remove significant debris from the patient.
-We filed for and received special 510(k) clearance from the FDA in the fourth quarter of 2017 to adjust our labeling to simplify the process of removing the Pure-Vu System from a colonoscope and to support minor enhancements to the manufacturing of the system.
+The proprietary smart sense suction (evacuation) system in the device has sensors built in that can detect the formation of a blockage and automatically clear it allowing the physician to remove significant debris from the patient.
 The Pure-Vu System has been clinically demonstrated to be capable of cleaning poorly prepared colons in minutes.
-We are building an extensive intellectual property portfolio designed to protect key aspects of the system, including the pulsed vortex irrigation and auto-purge functions.
+We have built and continue to extend our intellectual property portfolio designed to protect key aspects of the system, including the pulsed vortex irrigation and auto-purge functions.